Afghan War documents leak: Background

 In June 2010, The Guardian journalist Nick Davies and WikiLeaks founder Julian Assange established that the U.S. Army had built a huge database with six years of sensitive military intelligence material.
-WikiLeaks wanted to release the material immediately, but Davies convinced him to let the Guardian examine it first.
-In an interview with the UK's Channel 4, Assange said that "we have a stated commitment to a particular kind of process and objective, and that commitment is to get censored material out and never to take it down".
+WikiLeaks wanted to release the material immediately, but Davies convinced him to let The Guardian examine it first.
+In an interview with the UK's Channel 4, Assange said that "we have a stated commitment... to get censored material out and never to take it down".
 He contrasted the group with other media outlets by saying that "other journalists try to verify sources.
 We don't do that, we verify documents."
-He denied that the group has an inherent bias against the Afghanistan War, saying that "We don't have a view about whether the war should continue or stop – we do have a view that it should be prosecuted as humanely as possible."
-However, he also said that he believes the leaked information will turn world public opinion to think more negatively of the war.
+He denied that the group has an inherent bias against the Afghanistan war, saying that "We don't have a view about whether the war should continue or stop – we do have a view that it should be prosecuted as humanely as possible."
+However, he also said that he believed the leaked information would cause global public opinion to view the war negatively.

 In August 2010, Assange announced that they had received word the Pentagon wanted to discuss harm minimisation and sanitizing the Afghan war documents, and that "contact has been established."
-Geoff Morrell, the press secretary for the Pentagon, said WikiLeaks "misrepresented both the level of engagement we have had as well as our position on this matter."
+Geoff Morrell, press secretary for the Pentagon, alleged WikiLeaks "misrepresented both the level of engagement we have had as well as our position on this matter."
 Bryan Whitman, spokesman for the Pentagon, denied they were willing to collaborate with the group and said they'd scheduled a call with a WikiLeaks lawyer, Timothy Matusheski, who missed the call.
 Matusheski denied making an appointment but said he had missed a call from them.
 Matusheski said that when he'd previously spoken with the US government, he mentioned that Assange had told him about a network where the government could access all of the documents and make comments and suggest redactions.
-Jeh Charles Johnson, general counsel for the Pentagon, sent Matusheski a letter about the missed call and saying the US government's position was that "WikiLeaks is holding the property of the U.S. Government, including classified documents and sensitive national security information that has not been authorized for release.
+Jeh Charles Johnson, general counsel for the Pentagon, sent Matusheski a letter about the missed call and stated the US government's position was that "WikiLeaks is holding the property of the U.S. Government, including classified documents and sensitive national security information that has not been authorized for release.
 Further, it is the view of the Department of Defense that WikiLeaks obtained this material in circumstances that constitute a violation of United States law, and that as long as WikiLeaks holds this material, the violation of the law is ongoing."
 WikiLeaks only reviewed about 2,000 documents in detail and used a tagging and keyword system.
-Assange said that a court might decide somethings were crimes, but added that "army personnel are basically engineers, who build roads and fire guns.
+Assange said that a court might decide some things were crimes, but added that "army personnel are basically engineers, who build roads and fire guns.
 They are frank and direct, and the top people mostly won't lie to you unless they're repeating a lie that someone else told them".